 Workshops are held in the historic MIT Edgerton Center Student Project Lab (4-409) in Strobe Alley, a scene of experiential learning activities for decades.
 This is the 4th floor of building 4, nearly under the Great Dome.
 Visit the MIT Edgerton Center transportation and parking page for information on getting to MIT.
-Visitor parking in the MIT-Kresge parking lot is limited.
 Public transportation is convenient and recommended.
-Parking permits can be purchased for $32.00 per day by obtaining a parking permit online five business days in advance.
+Visitor parking at MIT is limited and may or may not be available Fall 2021.

 About the MIT Edgerton Center

 Established in 1992, the MIT Edgerton Center continues the hands-on legacy of Harold “Doc” Edgerton by giving students opportunities to learn by doing.
 Programs include courses in engineering and high-speed photography for MIT students and professionals, the international-development program D-Lab, student-run clubs and teams, student machine shops, and a year-round K-12 science and engineering outreach program, including professional-development teacher workshops and curriculum materials.
 Read more about our K-12 programs here.

 Other Maker PD offerings

 We offer workshops at MIT in spring, summer, and fall.
 If you are interested in custom Maker PD at your site let us know your needs and we'll work with you to create it.

 Join our mailing list for announcements of new classes and schedules, Please include the following information for our mailing list: Name, title/role, email address, school name, school location, school grades, school type (public, charter, independent), and some info about your Makerspace.